 interpreted and enforced accordingly.

-(5) Each chief procurement officer, as defined in the Illinois Procurement Code, shall maintain on his or her official Internet website a database of waivers granted under this Section with respect to contracts under his or her jurisdiction.
+(5) Each chief procurement officer, as defined in the Illinois Procurement Code, shall maintain on his or her official Internet website a database of the following: (i) waivers granted under this Section with respect to contracts under his or her jurisdiction; (ii) a State agency or public institution of higher education's written request for an exemption of an individual contract or an entire class of contracts; and (iii) the Council's written determination granting or denying a request for an exemption of an individual contract or an entire class of contracts.
 The database, which shall be updated periodically as necessary, shall be searchable by contractor name and by contracting State agency.

-Each public notice required by law of the award of a State contract shall include for each bid submitted for that contract the following: (i) the bidder's name, (ii) the bid amount, (iii) the bid's percentage of disadvantaged business utilization plan, and (iv) the bid's percentage of business enterprise program utilization plan.
+Each public notice required by law of the award of a State contract shall include for each bid or offer submitted for that contract the following: (i) the bidder's or offeror's name, (ii) the bid amount, (iii) the name or names of the certified firms identified in the bidder's or offeror's submitted utilization plan, and (iv) the bid's amount and percentage of the contract awarded to businesses owned by minorities, women, and persons with disabilities identified in the utilization plan.

 |